Skip to content

 Best Cryptonight Miners for Under $500 2026 — Ranked

-Updated April 5, 2026 with live profitability data
+Updated June 23, 2026 with live profitability data

 CryptoNight mining for under $500 represents a specific optimization within the broader Bitcoin ASIC landscape.
 CryptoNight is a memory-hard hashing algorithm originally designed for CPU and GPU mining with strong ASIC resistance through large scratchpad requirements (2MB L3 cache).
 Despite this goal, ASICs eventually emerged, prompting many CryptoNight coins to fork into ASIC-resistant variants (CryptoNightR, CryptoNight-GPU).
 The remaining ASIC-compatible CryptoNight chains create a niche market for specialized hardware.

-Budget Bitcoin mining under $500 prioritizes capital efficiency over absolute performance.
+Budget mining under $500 prioritizes capital efficiency over absolute performance.
 This price tier includes entry-level ASICs, used previous-generation miners, and compact home units that compromise on hashrate to hit accessible price points.
 The under-$500 segment is perfect for miners with limited capital, those testing the mining waters before larger investments, and bargain hunters willing to buy used equipment during bear markets when desperate sellers flood the market.

 Top Cryptonight Miners for Under $500